tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_more_about_authorization.md

 ### HMAC (Hash-based message authorization code) {#hmac}

-HMAC stands for Hash-based message authorization code and is a stronger type of authentication.
+HMAC stands for Hash-based message authorization code and is a stronger type of authentication, more common in financial APIs.
 With HMAC, both the sender and receiver know a secret key that no one else does.
 The sender creates a message based on some system properties (for example, the request timestamp plus account ID).

 The message is then encoded by the secret key and passed through a secure hashing algorithm (SHA).
 (A hash is a scramble of a string based on an algorithm.)
 The resulting value, referred to as a signature, is placed in the request header.